awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 In the **metrics\_collected** section for Windows Server, you can have subsections for each Windows performance object, such as `Memory`, `Processor`, and `LogicalDisk`\.
 For information about what objects and counters are available, see the Microsoft Windows documentation\.

 Within the subsection for each object, you specify a `measurement` array of the counters to collect\.
 The `measurement` array is required for each object that you specify in the configuration file\.
 You can also specify a `resources` field to name the instances from which to collect metrics\.
 You can also specify `*` for `resources`, to collect separate metrics for every instance\.
 If you omit `resources`, the data for all instances is aggregated into one set\.
+For objects which do not have instances, you should omit `resources`\.

 Within each object section, you can also specify the following optional fields:
 + **metrics\_collection\_interval** – Optional\.
 Specifies how often to collect the metrics for this object, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.